SciPost/SciPost/README.md

 ```shell
 (scipostenv) $ pip install -r requirements.txt
 ```

-### Database
-Make sure that Postgres is installed and running, and that a database and user are set up for it.
-A good guide how to do this can be found [here](https://djangogirls.gitbooks.io/django-girls-tutorial-extensions/content/optional_postgresql_installation/) (NOTE: stop before the 'Update settings' part).

 ### Host-specific settings
 In this project, host-specific settings are defined in the `scipost-host-settings.json` file in the directory *above* the project root.
 The structure is as follows: